CM (2001) sample: 1957:01-1997:08.

 12 356 2.97 0.032 0.033 -2.459 20.984

-For every lag order considered, the ARX model achieves a lower MSFE than the pure AR — that is, knowing past inflation reduces out-of-sample unemployment-forecast error.
-ENC-NEW values are large relative to the Clark-McCracken (2001) Table 2 asymptotic 5% critical values, which are tabulated in k2 (number of extra regressors = p) and π = P/R. For k2 = 6, π ≈ 2, the 5% CV is ≈ 8.6; for k2 = 12, π ≈ 2, the 5% CV is ≈ 12.0.
-The realised statistics in the table exceed these benchmarks decisively in every specification, so the AR forecasts do not encompass the ARX — inflation carries real predictive content for unemployment.
+At every lag order the ARX model achieves a lower MSFE than the pure AR.
+That is, knowing past inflation reduces out-of-sample unemployment-forecast error.
+The ENC-NEW values are large relative to the Clark-McCracken (2001) Table 2 asymptotic 5% critical values, which are tabulated in k2k_2 (number of extra regressors, equal to pp) and π=P/R\pi = P/R. For k2=6k_2 = 6 and π2\pi \approx 2 the 5% critical value is about 8.6; for k2=12k_2 = 12 and π2\pi \approx 2 it is about 12.0.
+Our statistics exceed these benchmarks decisively at every specification, so the AR forecasts do not encompass the ARX: lagged inflation carries real predictive content for unemployment.

 Comparison with Clark-West MSFE-adjusted

-enc_new() answers an encompassing question; cw_test() answers the closely related “equal MSFE” question with a t-statistic that has a standard normal asymptotic distribution.
-The two tests typically point the same way; reporting both is informative.
+enc_new() answers the encompassing question. cw_test() answers the closely related “equal MSFE” question using a tt-statistic that is approximately N(0,1)N(0, 1) under the null.
+The two tests typically point the same way, and reporting both is informative.

 rows2 <- lapply(c(1L, 3L, 6L, 12L), function(p) {